-Assist the Board in defining issues of importance to the membership and initiate consideration of other pertinent issues.
+Assist the Board in defining issues of importance to the membership and initiate consideration of other pertinent issues;

-Ensure, where appropriate, that a Memorandum of Understanding (MOU) or contract be established with all vendors who do business with RTAM and that these MOU/Contracts be reviewed at least annually.
-(New 2021)
+Ensure, where appropriate, that a Memorandum of Understanding (MOU) or contract be established with all vendors who do business with RTAM and that these MOU/Contracts be reviewed at least annually;

-Take no action without the prior approval of the Board unless an emergent situation exists.
+Take no action without the prior approval of the Board unless an emergency exists; and

+Perform such other duties as the Board may assign.

-9.07 (7) Membership and Chapters Committee
+9.07 (e) Membership, Chapters and Special Interest Groups Committee

-The Membership and Chapters Committee shall:
+The Membership, Chapters and Special Interest Groups Committee shall:

+Fulfill the duties outlined in Section 9.03;

-Promote membership of retired teachers in RTAM.
+Promote membership of retired teachers in RTAM;

-Make recommendations to the Board regarding qualifications for full and associate membership.
+Make recommendations to the Board regarding qualifications for all membership classes;

-Facilitate liaison between Chapters and Directors.
+Facilitate liaison between Chapters and Special Interest Groups and the Board;

-Promote and facilitate the formation of Chapters of RTAM.
+Promote and facilitate the formation of Chapters and Special Interest Groups of RTAM;

-Develop Chapter formation information packages that include a sample constitution.
+Develop Chapter and Special Interest Group formation information packages that include a sample constitution;

-Review Chapter formation applications including the review of the Chapter Constitutions to ensure they are compliant and compatible with RTAM bylaws and policy.
+Review Chapter and Special Interest Group formation applications including the review of the Chapter and Special Interest Group Constitutions to ensure they are compliant and compatible with RTAM bylaws and policy;

-Make recommendations to the Board for the formation of a new Chapter or provide reasons why the Chapter should not be formed.
+Make recommendations to the membership at AGMs for the formation of a new Chapter or Special Interest Groups or provide reasons why the Chapter or Special Interest Group should not be formed;

-Maintain regular contact with Chapters and offer assistance as needed.
+Maintain regular contact with Chapters and Special Interest Groups and offer assistance as needed;

-Administer the Chapter Initiative Grant program including the review and approval of grant applications.
+Administer the Chapter Initiative Grant program including the review and approval of grant applications;

-Review and assess full and associate membership applications from individuals who are not receiving a TRAF pension.
+Review and assess membership applications from individuals who are not receiving a TRAF pension; and

+Perform such other duties as the Board or the President may assign.

-9.07 (8) Pension Committee
+9.07 (f) Pension Committee

 The Pension Committee shall:

+Fulfill the duties outlined in Section 9.03;

-Be current with basic aspects of the TRAF Board, The Teachers’ Pension Act and regulations, The Pension Benefits Act and regulations and other relevant pension matters.
+Maintain current awareness of basic aspects of the TRAF Board, The Teachers’ Pension Act and regulations, The Pension Benefits Act and regulations and other relevant pension matters;

-Advise the Board on pension issues and make recommendations for policies and actions.
+Advise the Board on pension issues and make recommendations for policies and actions;

-Assist the Board in responding to pension issues on behalf of RTAM members.
+Assist the Board in responding to pension issues on behalf of RTAM members;

-Assist the Board in educating members, other related parties and the public on pension issues.
+Assist the Board in educating members, other related parties and the public on pension issues;

-Establish and maintain liaison with other relevant pension groups.
+Establish and maintain liaison with other relevant pension groups;

-Pursuant to subsection 2.02, carry out the search process for RTAM’s nomination for the government’s discretionary appointment of a “representative” of retired Plan members to the TRAF Board.
+Pursuant to Section 11.04, carry out the search process for RTAM’s nomination for the government’s discretionary appointment of a “representative” of retired Plan members to the TRAF Board;

-Make recommendations to the Board in accordance with RTAM Nomination Process for TRAF Board Appointment.
+Make recommendations to the Board in accordance with RTAM Nomination Process for TRAF Board Appointment; and

+Perform such other duties as the Board or the President may assign.

-9.07 (9) Political Advocacy Committee
+9.07 (g) Political Advocacy Committee

 The Political Advocacy Committee shall:

+Fulfill the duties outlined in Section 9.03;

-Develop and recommend actions to accomplish goals and objectives established by the Board.
+Develop and recommend actions to accomplish goals and objectives established by the Board;

-Monitor political, economic and social issues and advise the President and/or the Board on emerging issues relevant to RTAM.
+Monitor political, economic and social issues and advise the President and/or the Board on emerging issues relevant to RTAM;

-Initiate, plan and organize advocacy on emergent and emerging issues with the approval of the Board.
+Initiate, plan and organize advocacy on emergencyand emerging issues with the approval of the Board; and

+Perform such other duties as the Board or the President may assign.

-9.07 (10) Student Awards/Student Portfolio Working Group
+9.07 (h) Student Awards/Student Portfolio Working Group

 The Student Award/Student Portfolio working group shall:

+a) Fulfill the duties outlined in Section 9.03;

-a) Administer the RTAM Student Awards Program.
+b) Administer the RTAM Student Awards Program;

-b) Annually review the RTAM Student Award Program Operating Manual.
+c) Annually review the RTAM Student Award Program Operating Manual; and

+d) Perform such other duties as the Board or the President may assign.

-9.07 (11) Wellness Advocacy Committee
+9.07 (i) Wellness Advocacy Committee

 The Wellness Advocacy Committee shall:

+a) Fulfill the duties outlined in Section 9.03;

-a) Ensure members are better informed about healthy aging/wellness topics.
+b) Ensure members are better informed about healthy aging/wellness topics;